Aircoookie/WLED/usermods/PIR_staircase/README.md

      192.168.0.19/json/state
 ```

-In this case, we change the delay between steps to 100 milliseconds and the power-off time
+In the example above we change the delay between steps to 100 milliseconds and the power-off time
 to 10 seconds.